-2015 DANCENOW Joe's Pub Festival Kicks Off This Month
+2015 DANCENOW Joe's Pub Festival Slated for September

-DANCENOWNYC continues its 20th anniversary celebration with the 2015 DANCENOW Joe's Pub Festival.
+DANCENOWNYC continues its twentieth anniversary celebration with the 2015 DANCENOW Joe's Pub Festival.
 Acclaimed for its adventurous short-takes format, the annual DANCENOW Festival presents a wide variety of work from some of today's most exciting choreographers.
 Continuing its focus on New York-based artists across generations, the 2015 Festival will feature short works by 50 emerging and established dance makers, all of whom DANCENOW has presented over the last twenty years.
-The Festival will take place at Joe's Pub, Wednesday-Saturday, today, September 9, through September 12, at 7pm, with an encore performance featuring a dozen producer picks on Thursday, September 24, at 7pm.
+The Festival will take place at Joe's Pub, Wednesday-Saturday, September 9-12, at 7pm, with an encore performance featuring a dozen producer picks on Thursday, September 24, at 7pm.

 "This celebration is about honoring the amazing artists who took a leap of faith to create work for our unconventional programs over the past two decades," said DANCENOWNYC founder and producer Robin Staff.
 "It also celebrates our future, moving forward into the next decade with the endless possibilities that producing at Joe's Pub in New York City and the ArtsQuest Center at SteelStacks in Bethlehem, PA, provides us.
 After twenty years, we remain steadfast in our 'less is more' vision, embracing limitation as a powerful inspiration for creativity."